Ring-necked Pheasant Habitat Focus Area

 Completed surveys can be returned via mail (see address above) or e-mail (as a PDF attachment).

-Habitat Conservation Assistance Programs
+Habitat Conservation Assistance Program

-Grasslands for Wildlife (GFW) - The goal of this program is to establish grassland habitat demonstration areas within the Pheasant Habitat Focus Area.
+Grasslands for Wildlife (GFW) - The goal of this DEC program is to establish grassland habitat demonstration areas within the Pheasant Habitat Focus Area.
 Activities include purchasing $10,000 of warm- and cool-season grass seed annually and distributing it to private landowners to establish grasslands; establishing grasslands 5-40 acres in size; forming partnerships with organizations interested in pheasants and other grassland wildlife; and increasing public awareness of the value of grasslands for pheasants and other grassland wildlife.
-Site selection is based on public access to the site, public viewing, length of contract (5 or 10 years), potential to increase pheasants, proximity to other cover or food sources, and the site must have at least a one-year history of weed control.
+Site selection is based on public access to the site, public viewing, length of contract (5 or 10 years), potential to increase pheasants, and proximity to other cover or food sources.
+The site must have at least a one-year history of weed control.
 Once the best sites are selected, the landowner works with DEC to create a maintenance plan and signs a cooperative agreement.

 The following links will take you off the DEC website: